OrdnanceSurvey/os-data-hub-api-tutorials/web-development/find-my-nearest/README.md

 }
 ```

-We also let users request results from the approximate location of their IP address, based on some cool code written by [Adeyinka Adegbenro](https://medium.com/better-programming/how-to-detect-the-location-of-your-websites-visitor-using-javascript-92f9e91c095f).
-We won't get into how it works, but you can read the code [here](#).
+We also let users request results from the approximate location of their IP address, based on some cool code written by [Adeyinka Adegbenro](https://medium.com/better-programming/how-to-detect-the-location-of-your-websites-visitor-using-javascript-92f9e91c095f), though we won't get into how it works here.

 ### Querying the OS Features API